johnschriner/presentations/digitalocean.md

         cd /tmp
         wget [the complete URL for the tar.gz file] tar -xzf [the tar.gz file] -C /var/www/mediawiki/extensions/

+The latest snapshot for the extension is now in the extensions directory.

 Lastly, for extensions we'll need to edit the `LocalSettings.php` file: